 The soil profile has a constant thickness of 1 meter and was represented by 100 layers of 1 cm, each layer being characterized by its own clay content, SOC content, C input and turnover rates.
-This very fine representation of the vertical soil profile and advection in response to soil erosion is required due to sensitivity of the model to the vertical discretization as a coarse resolution typically results in substantial numerical dispersion and smoothing of the evolution of C fluxes between layers over time.
-Hence, to better account for time dependency of C fluxes evolution in response to soil erosion and changing C inputs, a very fine representation of soil layers was required.
+This very fine representation of the vertical soil profile and advection in response to soil erosion is required due to sensitivity of the model to the vertical discretization as a coarse resolution typically results in substantial numerical dispersion and smoothing.
 Test simulations showed that 100 layers represent a good compromise between computational efficiency and limited dispersion.